-- 3 medium apples, peeled, cored, and chopped into small square chunks
+- 3 apples peeled, cored, and chopped into small square chunks

 - 1 teaspoon cinnamon